OpenNebula/docs/source/advanced_components/ddc/provider.rst

     $ oneprovider delete 2

-.. warning:: If you try to delete a provider that is being used by a provision, you will get an error.
+.. warning:: If you try to delete a provider that is being used by a provision or provision template, you will get an error.